logo

 What are economic values (EVs)?

+Ten traits have been identified as having a measurable economic value to NZ farmers.
 Economic values represent the dollar value of a one-unit increase in one of the ten traits as if all the other trait values were held constant.

 The economic values are applied on a 'profit per unit' basis.
 For example, one additional kg of protein creates $6.83 of additional profit for a dairy farmer when all other trait values remain the same.

+The breeding values are multiplied by their respective economic values to produce the index Breeding Worth (BW).
 The ten traits in BW can be categorised as representing either 'Production efficiency' or 'Robustness' traits.

 Trait categorisation Trait (units) Dec 2023 Dec 20221 Dec 2021